Bharath-kolekar/auraverse/replit.md

 # Overview

-This is a full-stack web application called "Infinite Intelligence" - a production-ready AI Intelligence Gateway providing unified access to various levels of artificial intelligence capabilities through an interactive UI/UX interface.
-The platform features GPU-accelerated local processing using WebGL and WebGPU, comprehensive monetization with dynamic pricing optimization, and a pay-per-intelligence credit system targeting 99.8% profit margins.
-The system includes fully functional implementations for audio, video, VFX, and image generation with real-time processing capabilities.
-All scaffolding code has been replaced with production-grade implementations including proper error handling, caching, and performance optimizations.
+"Infinite Intelligence" is a full-stack web application designed as a production-ready AI Intelligence Gateway.
+It provides unified access to various levels of AI capabilities through an interactive UI/UX, featuring GPU-accelerated local processing via WebGL and WebGPU.
+The platform incorporates a comprehensive monetization model with dynamic pricing optimization and a pay-per-intelligence credit system targeting high profit margins.
+It includes fully functional implementations for audio, video, VFX, and image generation with real-time processing.
+All code is production-grade, incorporating robust error handling, caching, and performance optimizations.
+The business vision is to provide professional quality content generation with end-to-end automation, ensuring global accessibility and market penetration through localized pricing, multi-currency support, and cultural adaptation.

 # User Preferences